nanos-world/docs/getting_started/Assets.rst

 -----------------------------------------

 After packaging your project, we will manually copy the exported folder from it, the one we are looking for will be located at ``NanosWorldAssets/Content/`` (or whatever is the name of your project).
 As we created a folder called ``MyPack``, our exported assets will be at ``NanosWorldAssets/Content/MyPack/``:

+.. attention:: It is important to keep your main Asset Folder (in this case ``MyPack``) with the same name when copying to, otherwise internal references will not work.

 .. image:: https://i.imgur.com/BIzXctE.png